-The Television Academy announced today the recipients of its 11th Annual Television Academy Honors, recognizing seven outstanding programs that have leveraged the dynamic power of television to inspire social change.
+The Television Academy announced today the recipients of its 11th Television Academy Honors, recognizing seven outstanding programs that have leveraged the dynamic power of television to inspire social change.

 This year's honorees are: